marcosktsz/goose.nvim/README.md

     window_width = 0.35,                   -- Width as percentage of editor width
     input_height = 0.15,                   -- Input height as percentage of window height
-    fullscreen = false                     -- Start in fullscreen mode (default: false) }
+    fullscreen = false                     -- Start in fullscreen mode (default: false) layout = "right",                      -- Options: "center" or "right" floating_height = 0.8,                 -- Height as percentage of editor height for floating layout

+  }
 })
 ```